wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Example:

-    To add an integer literal (`20`) and an integer variable `number1` and store it in an integer variable `sum`, you can use the following expression:
+    To add an integer literal (`20`) and an integer variable `number1`, you can use the following expression:

     ```ballerina
     number1 + 20;